claudionPy/claudionPy/README.md

-- 👋 Hi, I’m @claudionPy, but you can call me Claudio, I'm a simple guy from Italy
+👋 Hi, I'm Claudio!
-- 🧑‍💼 I'm a Software Developer working on my own
+I'm a Software Developer with a passion for building efficient and reliable applications.

-- 🖥️ My skill set includes: Python, C, C++, JS, HTML, CSS
+💻 My main interests include:

-- 🐧 Certified on Embedded Systems and Fuel Dispensers Electronics/Softwares
+    Embedded systems software (working with electronic boards) Backend development (server-side applications)
-- 🍓 Raspberry Pi
+    Web applications (modern and scalable solutions)

-- ♾️ Arduino
+🚀 Always exploring new technologies to improve performance and scalability.